CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/LabIntro.md

 ## Architecture

-The architecture follows an automation-first security approach, leveraging **Azure Logic Apps, Microsoft Defender for DevOps, and AI security measures**.
-It begins with **response triggers and Logic Apps** to automate security workflows, followed by defining **remediation options and bulk remediation** for large-scale security fixes.
-Next, **Defender for DevOps** integrates security into development pipelines, ensuring compliance and threat protection.
-The final step focuses on **securing Generative AI applications**, applying best practices for AI security, compliance, and responsible AI principles.
+The architecture follows an automation-first security approach, leveraging Azure Logic Apps, Microsoft Defender for DevOps, and AI security measures.
+It begins with response triggers and Logic Apps to automate security workflows, followed by defining remediation options and bulk remediation for large-scale security fixes.Defender for DevOps integrates security into development pipelines, ensuring compliance and threat protection.
+The final step focuses on securing Generative AI applications, applying best practices for AI security, compliance, and responsible AI principles.

 ## Architecture Diagram